 When trapping the ball, the most important part is to stay on your toes.
-You can’t adjust to the ball when you’re stiff or flat-footed.
-Keep your hips open, facing the direction from which the ball is coming.
+It is harder to adjust to the ball when you’re stiff or flat-footed.
+Keep your hips open, facing the direction from which the ball is served.
 Cushion the ball by withdrawing your foot just before the time of contact.

 Techniques for controlling the ball

 The inside of the foot is one of the most common ways of trapping the ball.